Risersoft/CRM/pages/CRMWeb/crm_itemunits.md

 ## Create

-You can create Dispatch by following the given steps:
+You can create item unit by following the given steps:

 **STEP-1**: Click on **Master → Item Units→ New Item Unit**.
 Item Unit form will appear.